Why Teaching Others May Be Our Greatest Legacy

 Thinking on this today, I thought about my own personal mission and vision to “save the world with behavior analysis,” and realized that we may be able to do so by teaching others.
 As teachers, supervisors, and mentors of aspiring behavior analysts, and also the people we support through our field, we are leaving a legacy….but “with that power comes great responsibility.”
 Though we are the generation making contributions to the field of behavior analysis and beyond (social justice, business, education, psychology, social work, diversity, machine learning, and politics), we are also shaping the behavior of those who will come after us, who will continue our work when we are gone.

-It is in teaching others that we may leave our greatest legacy, and save the world with behavior analysis.
+It is in teaching others that we may leave our greatest legacy, and in doing so, save the world with behavior analysis.

 Barret, B.H.
 (2002).
 The technology of teaching revisited: a reader’s companion to B.F.